-The purpose of this program is to provide people within our neighborhoods the opportunity to improve the quality of life in Union Park.
+The purpose of this program is to empower people with the opportunity to improve the quality of life within Union Park.
 Our goal is to fund projects that involve or engage the community and meet one or more of the following objectives:

 - Increase the number and diversity of people who are involved and engaged in their neighborhoods and community